D.C. holds primaries, no winner yet announced in Ward 2 race - The Georgetown Voice

 The Ward 2 seat, which includes Georgetown, has been vacant since Evans resigned from the council in January following an unanimous vote of expulsion.
 Evans was accused of 11 Council ethics code violations, including taking $400,000 from unknown clients while on the Council.

-In Ward 4’s Democratic primary, progressive attorney Janeese George took 54.2% of the vote and led the incumbent councilmember Brandon Todd (D-Ward 4) by over 1,500 votes.
+In Ward 4’s Democratic primary, progressive attorney Janeese George took 54.2 percent of the vote and led the incumbent councilmember Brandon Todd (D-Ward 4) by over 1,500 votes.
 Declaring victory, George wrote over Twitter “We expect this lead will stay stable or grow slightly as the remaining data arrives.”

 While Wards 7 and 8 also saw contested primaries, incumbents Vincent Gray (D-Ward 7) and Trayon White (D-Ward 8) each held on to their respective council seats.

 In addition to local elections, District residents cast votes for Joe Biden and Donald Trump in the Democratic and Republican presidential primaries.
-With wins in every precinct and 77% of the total vote, Biden will be awarded all 20 of D.C.’s pledged delegates at the Democratic convention in August.
-Despite officially dropping out of the race, both Senators Elizabeth Warren (D-MA) and Bernie Sanders (I-VT) received support in the presidential primary as well, winning 11.9% and 9.9% of the vote respectively.
+With wins in every precinct and 77 percent of the total vote, Biden will be awarded all 20 of D.C.’s pledged delegates at the Democratic convention in August.
+Despite officially dropping out of the race, both Senators Elizabeth Warren (D-MA) and Bernie Sanders (I-VT) received support in the presidential primary as well, winning 11.9 percent and 9.9 percent of the vote respectively.

 D.C.’s current Delegate to the U.S. House of Representatives, Eleanor Holmes Norton, ran unopposed in the Democratic primary and will advance to the November general election.